to participate click here 👈

 A sudden desire to discover new flavours and deepen your knowledge of wine?
-Then, this special wine tourism selection is for you, designed for people who want to explore wine regions and learn about local wines!
+Then, this special wine tourism selection is made for you, designed for people who want to explore wine regions and learn about local wines!

-Wine always goes with happiness and parties, but goes also perfectly with good food.
+Wine is always associated with happiness and parties, but goes also perfectly with good food.
 If you want to explore wine's culture at its best, there are 3 main places to visit : Champagne, not far from Paris which is ideal for a long week-end; then Alsace and Burgundy, 2 unavoidable places, which provide an amazing and varied wine tour experience.

 Why not try a meal with all the dishes skillfully matched with the best champagnes?
 With HomeCamper, your trip will be a real party from start to finish!